DXgovernance/dxvote/README.md

 ![pinata-help](docs/pinata1.png)

 6.- The information you are seeing will be displayed only once, copy the **JWT key** into the Pinata key in [/config](https://augustol.github.io/dxvote/#/config) in dxvote.

+## Cache

+The cache script will gather all immutable information from the ethereum networks supported and save all of it in cache files, one file per network inside the `src/cache/data` folder.

+`yarn build-cache`

 ## Development